 If your DME supplier is contracted with Medicare, you will have coverage, but you would be 20% of the Medicare-approved amount, and the Part B deductible applies.
 Medicare will only provide coverage for DME if your doctors and suppliers are enrolled in Medicare.
 If they are not, Medicare won’t pay the claims submitted by them, included hospital bed coverage.

 To find out how much the item will cost, talk to your doctor or health care provider.
 The specific amount you owe will depend on any other insurance you may have.
-Contact an agent to get started on finding the right coverage for your durable medical equipment.
+Contact a licensed agent to get started on finding the right coverage for your durable medical equipment.